lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 Therefore, it is not favorable to use a vendor defined EKU for signing a document that is not governed by the vendor.

-This document defines a general Document Signing extended key purpose identifier.
+This document defines a identifier of general Document Signing extended key purpose.

 # Conventions and Definitions